Geranium Bourbon Essential Oil

 The Story Behind Essential Oil Prices

-* The statements and information regarding this product have not been evaluated by the FDA.
+* The statements and information regarding these products have not been evaluated by the FDA.
 Young Living products are not intended to diagnose, treat, cure, or prevent disease.
 Most of the product information describing Young Living products is directly from Young Living Essential Oils, LC, and can be found online at YoungLiving.com